Ethics code: mustansiriyah university ethics law

 4- Bachelor, Molecular Biology Department, Iraqi Center for Cancer and Medical Genetics Research, Mustansiriyah University, Baghdad , Iraq

-Methods: In the framework of a small panel survey frequently done by an Iraqi center for cancer and medical genetics research/ Mustansiriyah University/ Baghdad/ Iraq, the study's authors used a population-based, cross-sectional analysis in the beginning.
-First, questions on the impact of mobile phone base stations on fourteen healthy people (eight direct exposure and six away from phone tower) received responses from respondents of all ages and genders.
-They initially addressed inquiries on their health and the effects of mobile phone base stations.
+Methods: In a small panel survey routinely carried out by the Iraqi Center for Cancer and Medical Genetics Research at Mustansiriyah University in Baghdad, Iraq, the authors initially utilized a population-based, cross-sectional analysis.
+Initially, inquiries concerning the effects of mobile phone base stations were addressed by 14 healthy male and female participants who were directly exposed (n=8) and those residing at a greater distance from the towers (n=6), encompassing a range of ages.
+The participants first responded regarding their overall health and their perceptions of the influence of mobile phone base stations.
 There was a list of ailments mentioned.
 The closeness of a dwelling to mobile phone base stations and risk perception were two predictors of health complaints found using a multiple linear regression model.
 The genotoxicity of cell phone tower station radiation was determined using a DNA comet assay.

 Type of Study: